After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Experiments

-\textbf{Detailed Results.} As shown in Figure~\ref{fig3}, we compare the response accuracy of different methods across various RAG scenarios in TRD.
+As shown in Figure~\ref{fig3}, we compare the response accuracy of different methods across various RAG scenarios in TRD.
 BRIDGE demonstrates balanced capabilities across all scenarios, achieving performance comparable to state-of-the-art baselines on \emph{FA}, \emph{FI}, and \emph{FE} cases while attaining optimal performance on \emph{RA} scenarios.

 Figure~\ref{fig4} presents the error response strategy distribution of BRIDGE based on {\tt GPT-3.5-Turbo}.
 The results reveal that \emph{FA} exhibits the lowest error probability, whereas \emph{FI} shows the highest.
 Notably, most \emph{FI} cases are misclassified as \emph{FA}, preserving the model's ability to access the internal knowledge source.
 For \emph{FE} misclassifications, the model typically adopts a conservative rejection strategy to maintain credibility.
 The misclassification of \emph{RA} as \emph{FE} represents an understandable scenario, as current RAG baselines tend to favor incorrect external knowledge over refusing to answer.
 Our method has minimized such potential harm through its carefully designed response mechanism.